simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

 **Creating Hotspot 2.0 / Passpoint 2.0 Hotspots on OpenWRT**

 In today's connected world, providing seamless and secure Wi-Fi connectivity is essential for various industries and public spaces.
 One revolutionary technology that addresses this need is **Hotspot 2.0**, also known as **Passpoint 2.0**.
-In this article, we will explore how to set up Hotspot 2.0 on OpenWRT, a popular open-source router and access point firmware.
+In this guide, we will explore how to set up Hotspot 2.0 on OpenWRT, a popular open-source router and access point firmware.

 ## Introduction